marchica/slack-black-theme/readme.md

 `git clone` the project and `cd` into it.

-Run `npm i` and then run `gulp` to start a dev server and launch Slack in dev mode!
+Run `npm i` and then run `gulp` which will start a dev server and launch Slack in dev mode!

-Then send me a pull request!
+Write some code and then send me a pull request!